 And get a selection of lengths, like 2 each of approximately 15, 20 and 25 feet.

 Snap and zipper lube (for canvas, bimini, eisenglass, etc), to be applied at least once a year, like this,

 A microfiber lens cleaning cloth, for sunglasses, like this,

 and/or some lens/electronics cleaning wipes, like these.

 Other such items, that should live on your boat permanently:

 - I recommend a flare gun in addition to basic flares.

-- Containers of your favorite Advil, Aleve, etc.
+- Containers of your favorite Advil, Aleve, Aspirin, Tylenol, Benadryl, etc.

-If you are at all handy or have a good installer, then three of the best upgrades I ever made to my boat were the following:
+If you are at all handy or have a good installer, then some of the best upgrades I ever made to my boat are the following:

 A decent marine, smart, battery charger like either this Marinco or this ProMariner model.